sevmorris/macback-m1/README.md

 mkdir .mackup && cd .mackup
 ```

-3) Create a file and add to following text to the file:
+3) Create a file:
 `touch my-files.cfg`

+Add to following text to the file:

 ```
 [application]